How to Make Running Errands Executive Function Friendly

 The challenge is that you might find yourself with a few spare moments – but without the gear you need.

-The solution?
+The solution to making running errands executive function friendly?
 Keep everything you need in the trunk or car.
 You can keep a basket, some shopping bags, and even a cooler in the trunk.
 That way, you can keep your groceries cold if you have to run around and do a few more errands.

 You can also keep an errand bag in the car.
 This bag might contain extra stamps and envelopes, bills that need to be paid, or even extra bags for groceries.
 That way, whenever you find yourself with a few moments to spare, you’ll be able to spend your time productively.